JuliaData/DataFrames.jl/docs/src/man/basics.md

 #### `source_column_selector`
-The most basic `source_column_selector` is a column name, but there are many more ways to select columns as explained in the
-[Indexing API documentation](https://dataframes.juliadata.org/stable/lib/indexing/#Indexing).
+The most basic `source_column_selector` is a column name, but there are many more ways to select columns as explained in the first section of the [Indexing API documentation](https://dataframes.juliadata.org/stable/lib/indexing/#Indexing).

 #### `function`